majidroodi/DevOps_ToolBox/Ansible/README.md

 ## SCM
 **Software Configuration Management** (SCM) tools are essential for managing and controlling software development processes.
 They help track changes, versions, and configurations in a systematic and organized manner, ensuring that software remains stable, reliable, and easy to maintain.

+## Inventory
+**inventory.ini** file serves as an inventory source.
+It’s a configuration file that defines the hosts and groups of hosts that Ansible can manage